 Ranking third in the world, Indonesia is a prodigious exporter of agricultural products such as coffee.
 After an oil slump created a severe disruption in the economy (at the time, it relied on oil exports), a government drive in the 1980s led to a concentration on developing items for export.
 In addition to coffee, Indonesia exports various other items known to Americans and Canadians, including cardamom, tea and tobacco, cinnamon, cloves, cane sugar, nutmeg, and palm oil.

 Coffee tree densities range from 1,100 to 2,000 trees per hectare (107,639 square feet).
 Coffee trees are frequently shaded.
-They produce “shade-grown” coffee, which develops more slowly due to a lack of sunshine, allowing the roots to provide more nutrients to the green coffee beans within the coffee cherries before they are completely ready for harvesting.
+As a result, they produce “shade-grown” coffee, which develops more slowly due to a lack of sunshine, allowing the roots to provide more nutrients to the green coffee beans within the coffee cherries before they are completely ready for harvesting.

 Growing conditions and challenges